eclipse/paho.mqtt.rust/README.md

 bindings_paho_mqtt_c_1.3.2-default-64.rs
 ```

-Bidings can be created for new versions of the Paho C library or for different target platforms using the command-line _bindgen_ tool.
+Bindings can be created for new versions of the Paho C library or for different target platforms using the command-line _bindgen_ tool.
 For example on an x86 version of Windows using MSVC, you can re-generate the bindings like this:

 ```
 $ cd paho-mqtt-sys